Do I Need a Texas Criminal Defense Attorney?

 You have been charged with a crime, and you are very likely fretting that you will ultimately face the worst possible outcome that the law can throw at you, but with an experienced criminal defense lawyer, this is not likely to be the case.
 In fact, an important facet of your attorney’s job is to help you understand what is likely to happen in your case and what your best options are.

-The best path forward for you will be specific to the unique situation involved, but you can trust your criminal defense attorney to provide you with knowledgeable guidance every step of the way—helping to ensure that you obtain the best deal and the most favorable case resolution possible in your specific situation.
+The best path forward for you will be specific to your unique situation, but you can trust your criminal defense attorney to provide you with knowledgeable guidance every step of the way.
+This guidance will help ensure that you obtain the best deal and the most favorable case resolution possible in your specific situation.

 Is a plea deal best for you, or are you better off battling the prosecution in court?
 These are questions that only you and your Georgetown criminal defense attorney can answer—after thoroughly examining the specifics of your case.